PA: Tell us about your practice and how you and your team members got into advising retirement plans.

 Beyond referrals, the most significant other way in which we are growing our business is through plan sponsor education programs.
 I have been the adjunct lecturer for The Plan Sponsor University in Minnesota since its founding six years ago.
 I also started a quarterly program, called The Plan Sponsor Roundtable.
 Additionally, I have been invited to speak a few times per year to different HR, CPA, payroll and CEO groups on retirement plan topics.
 For all of these education programs, my team and I incorporate adult-style learning techniques, which make the programs more interactive and participatory.

 We have already made a few changes in 2018 to our practice and service model.
 First, we have added a new position as retirement education manager.
+This is an important and dynamic role dedicated to our plan sponsor and participant education efforts.
 This role will help us further assist plan sponsor clients and their workers be more educated and move ahead with positive actions.

 On the participant side, we have and will continue to build out custom financial wellness initiatives, as that is of great interest in making a difference for participants.
 Our new retirement education manager is also fluent in Spanish, which is an uncommon value-add in our market.
 We expect that will help our clients with Spanish-speaking and/or diverse populations to improve outcomes.